ZMedia Purwodadi

 • Promote respectful communication online

-• Establish anti-cyberbullying programs
+• Establish anti-cyber-bullying programs

 • Encourage collaborative projects with clear online etiquette